blindley/glume/README.md

-A simple to use all-in-one OpenGL application framework.
+A simple to Windowing and OpenGL context creation framework.

 # Examples